rust-lang/book/src/ch10-02-traits.md

 with metadata that indicates whether it was a new tweet, a retweet, or a reply to another tweet.

-We want to make a media aggregator library that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
-To do this, we need a summary from each type, and we need to request that summary by calling a `summarize` method on an instance.
-Listing 10-12 shows the definition of a `Summary` trait that expresses this behavior.
+We want to make a media aggregator library crate named `aggregator` that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
+To do this, we need a summary from each type, and we'll request that summary by calling a `summarize` method on an instance.
+Listing 10-12 shows the definition of a public `Summary` trait that expresses this behavior.

 <span class="filename">Filename: src/lib.rs</span>